patriceckhart/NeosRulez.Backup.GoogleCloudStorage/README.md

 # Neos CMS and Neos Flow Google Cloud Storage Backup

-A package for Neos CMS and Neos Flow to create and restore backups in and from Google Cloud Storage.
+A package for Neos CMS and Neos Flow to create and restore backups on and from Google Cloud Storage.

 ## Installation

 The NeosRulez.Backup.GoogleCloudStorage package is listed on packagist (https://packagist.org/packages/neosrulez/backup-googlecloudstorage) - therefore you don't have to include the package in your "repositories" entry any more.

-Just add the following line to your require section:
+Just run:

 ```
-"neosrulez/backup-googlecloudstorage": "*"
+composer require neosrulez/backup-googlecloudstorage
 ```

 ## Settings.yaml